 School librarians already face many demands on a daily basis: limited budgets, finite human resources, and diverse student and teacher needs.
 Plus, there is a constant desire to free up space taken by physical books and find new ways to keep students interested in learning.
 This is where eBooks can make a difference.
 Their format appeals to digital natives by providing relevant content; increased searchability; and unlimited, simultaneous access in and out of the classroom.
 It's no wonder librarians are trying to conquer the challenge of eBook collection development as effectively and inexpensively as possible.

 When digital content is integrated into the library and classroom, it can play a key role in keeping costs down and materials current.
 But to get the most out of this resource, it's important for librarians to understand the eBook marketplace and how to use it to their advantage.
-Due to recent developments in licensing and pricing models, publishers making their titles more available to a growing number of providers, and an excess of low-cost reading devices, eBooks are more accessible than ever before.
+Due to recent developments in licensing and pricing models, publishers making their titles more available to a growing number of providers, and an excess of low-cost reading devices, school eBooks are more accessible than ever before and it's easier to create a school eBook library.

 We Asked, They Answered